 Interest rate risk refers to the risk that changes in interest rates will affect the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Corporation is exposed to interest rate risk related to the demand loan (note 4) and the small business investments.
 The Corporation manages these risk through negotiation with its lenders and through negotiations in setting the terms of the small business investments.
-There were no changes in interest rate risk compared to 2021.
+Although there were increases to interest rates during the year, the Corporation was able to issue loans at higher rates to offset interest costs.